 The start property shall be an association to a TimeOrdinalEraBoundary that defines the start of the era.

 Is there a rule that says that start must be younger than end ?
+[Ollie - note in UML on the ‘start’ association says “Older time boundary of an era”]

 A BoreholeInterval is a special kind of Mapped Feature whose shape is 1-D interval and uses the SRS of the containing borehole.
 The "mappedIntervalBegin" and "mappedIntervalEnd" elements are included here as a measure to overcome problems with the delivery and queryability of 1D GML shapes via the "shape" property.

 Does this mean that Log interval are absolute coordinate (elevation) ?
-Not what map interval says (relative)
+Not what map interval says (relative) [Ollie - we separated out the begin and end values because FES couldn’t query a GML number pair.]

 Reword “special kind”, because “mixin”.

 It does not have explicit SRS.
 Must rephrase as “distance”.
+[Ollie - OK]

 Flag HTTP URI: